What is corporation tax?

-Corporation tax is the tax companies are required to pay on their profits.
-The amount of tax to be paid, depends on the amount of profit made, therefore it is the directors’ responsibility to ensure all financial documents and accounts are accurate, so the appropriate amount of tax is charged.
+Corporation Tax is the tax companies are required to pay on their profits.
+The amount of tax to be paid, is calculated after they submit their accounts and depends on the amount of profit made.
+It is the directors’ responsibility to ensure all financial documents and accounts are accurate, so the appropriate amount of tax is charged.

 Within 9 months of the financial year end, a CT600 file needs to be sent to companies’ house.
 Failure to do this, can have consequences.
-For any help with sorting out accounts, or if you are aware you cannot pay your tax bill call us today for expert advice on 07833 240 747 or 0800 9700539.
+If you are aware you cannot pay your tax bill call us today for expert advice on 07833 240 747 or 0800 9700539.

 What about if I pay late?
 What happens?